So this week, let’s continue the discussion and review the other important elements that make up your Financial Emergency Kit, starting with:

 For instance, if the will places property in a trust for someone’s benefit, you might write a letter to the trustee stating the reasons for establishing the trust, suggestions for the investment policy, and the standards for making distributions.

-If the will gives the executor of the estate discretion, a letter can provide some guidelines for the executor.
+If the will gives the executor of the estate planning strategy discretion, a letter can provide some guidelines for the executor.

 An instruction letter is particularly helpful when the estate has a business, real estate, or special items such as collections.